djianpost/youtube-negativity/index.md

 ## [[wordclouds]]

 _Thanks for your analysis.
 But I'm not sure how to make negative videos.
 Can you give me more advice?_

 Let's look at what negative videos that are successful talk about.
 We fix thresholds: a video is called "successful" if it is in the top 30% percent with respect to the number of views, and it is called "negative" if it is in the top 1% with respect to the intensity of the negative sentiment in the description.
 With these thresholds, successful videos are those with at least 9194 views and negative videos are those with a negative sentiment in the description of at least 0.281.

 We select videos that are both successful and negative, and we look at the words in their titles.
-We apply standard NLP preprocessing (stopwords and punctuation removal, casefolding) and we create word clouds for each category of videos.
+We apply standard NLP preprocessing (stopwords and punctuation removal, casefolding) and we create word clouds for each category of videos, using unigrams (single words).
 Word clouds are like histograms: the bigger a word is in the word cloud, the more frequently it appears in the video titles.
 We select four categories of videos where the word clouds are particularly insightful.

 ![wordcloud-education](assets/img/wc_Education.png){:class="img-responsive"}

 {:.image-caption}
 *Education*

+Videos in the category Education seem to talk a lot about law and crime :trial, prosecution, murder, 1st, penalty, police, abuse.
+The words "1st" and "amendment" appear often, they might designate the first amendment of the US constitution.
+So to make successful negative videos in this category it looks like speaking about criminal cases is a good advice.

 ![wordcloud-entertainment](assets/img/wc_Entertainment.png){:class="img-responsive"}